akeneo/pim-docs/cookbook/custom_entity/index.rst

 .. note::

-    if you do not need to use your custom entity as a product attribute, follow only the first part of this cookbook's recipe.
+    if you do not need to use your custom entity as an attribute, follow only the first part of this cookbook's recipe.

 For example, let's say we want to create a more advanced manufacturer entity